 Gilbert S. Greenwald Biography

-The Institute for Reproduction and Perinatal Research at the University of Kansas Medical Center hosts the Annual Gilbert S. Greenwald Symposium on Reproduction and Perinatal Research in honor of and as a memorial to the life and research career of Gilbert S. Greenwald, PhD.
+The Institute for Reproductive and Developmental Sciences at the University of Kansas Medical Center hosts the Annual Gilbert S. Greenwald Symposium in honor of and as a memorial to the life and research career of Gilbert S. Greenwald, PhD.
 Professor Greenwald had an illustrious career as a Distinguished Professor at the Medical Center and as an internationally recognized reproductive biologist.

 Professor Greenwald received his doctorate from the University of California at Berkeley, followed by postdoctoral studies at the Carnegie Institute of Embryology in Baltimore.
 He then moved to his first faculty appointment in the Department of Anatomy at the University of Washington.
 He joined the Departments of Obstetrics & Gynecology and Anatomy at the University of Kansas Medical Center in 1961 where he held an endowed chair in Research in Human Reproduction.
 He also served as chair of the Department of Physiology at the Medical Center for 16 years (1977-1993).